City-of-Turku/Snowplow/README.md

 ### Creating a virtualenv

-Create a Python 3.x virtualenv either using the traditional `virtualenv` tool or using the great `virtualenvwrapper` toolset.
-Assuming the former, [once installed](https://virtualenvwrapper.readthedocs.io/en/latest/), simply do:
+Using a virtual environment for Python is *highly* recommended.

+There are a couple of options for that:

+- Using Python `venv` module:

+  Creating the virtual env:

+      sudo apt-get install python3-venv
+      python3 -m venv <path to new virtual environment>

+  Activating the virtual env:

+      source <path to new virtual environment>/bin/activate

+- Using [virtualenv](https://virtualenv.pypa.io/en/stable/) tool and the great [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/):

+  Creating the virtual env:

+      sudo apt-get install virtualenvwrapper
       mkvirtualenv -p /usr/bin/python3 streetmaintenance

-The virtualenv will automatically activate.
-To activate it in the future, just do:
+  Activating the virtual env (not required straight after creation):

       workon streetmaintenance

 ### Python requirements

-Use `pip-tools` to install and maintain installed dependencies.
+Use [pip-tools](https://github.com/jazzband/pip-tools) to install and maintain installed dependencies.

     pip install -U pip  # pip-tools needs pip==6.1 or higher (!) pip install pip-tools